jmazzi/crypt_keeper/README.md

 1. Takes a hash argument for `initialize`
 2. Provides an `encrypt` method that returns the encrypted string
 3. Provides a `decrypt` method that returns the plaintext
+4. Optionally you can define `column_for_select` method that gets two arguments: column name and column alias and returns sql string that contains decrypt function applied to given column name and aliased to given column alias.
+This is helpful when you have multiple encrypted columns and would like to retrieve all decrypted values in one query (see `PostgresPgp` class sources for an example).

 Note: Any options defined using `crypt_keeper` will be passed to `new` as a hash.